wacncontent/CustomizeTool/removeCommentOutput/articles/traffic-manager/traffic-manager-manage-profiles.md

 3. **Configure the DNS prefix.** Give your traffic manager profile a unique DNS prefix name.
 You can specify only the prefix for a Traffic Manager domain name.
 4. **Select the subscription.** Select the appropriate Azure subscription.
 Each profile is associated with a single subscription.
 If you only have one subscription, this option does not appear.
 5. **Select the traffic routing method.** Select the traffic routing method in **traffic routing Policy**.
 For more information about traffic routing methods, see [About Traffic Manager traffic routing methods](/documentation/articles/traffic-manager-load-balancing-methods).
-6. **Click “Create” to create your new profile**.
+6. **Click "Create" to create your new profile**.
 When the profile configuration is completed, you can locate your profile in the Traffic Manager pane in the Azure Management Portal.
 7. **Configure endpoints, monitoring, and additional settings in the Azure Management Portal.** Because you can only configure basic settings by using Quick Create, it is necessary to configure additional settings, such as the list of endpoints and the endpoint failover order, in order to complete your desired configuration.